jottley/jottley.github.io/about.md

 modified: 01-21-2014
 ---

-My name is **Jared Ottley**, I am an Engineer at *[Alfresco Software](http://www.alfresco.com/)*.
+My name is **Jared Ottley**.
+I am an Engineer at *[Alfresco Software](http://www.alfresco.com/)*.
 I started at Alfresco in 2007 as a Solutions Engineer.
 I've also worked as a Senior Consultant and an Integrations Engineer while at Alfresco.

 I've worked with Alfresco customers not only in the US and Canada, but also Australia and Japan.
 As an Integration Engineer I worked on integrations with Jive, Dropbox, Google Docs/Drive and Salesforce.